NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/intellectual-sip-scope/index.md

 Intellectual scope defined by abstract high-level entities introduce different challenges with:
 - Vast package sizes (dozens of terabytes)
-- Huge amount of representations within SIPs
+- Huge number of representations within SIPs
 - Content description metadata changes leading to restructuring of stored data
 - Preservation of unidentified digital objects having no relationships to IEs holding the key UID
 - Increased complexity in keeping our three system domains in sync